Changissnz/ask_yourself_if_red_state_is_for_you/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Confused about who you are underneath?
 Can't see the difference between conservative and liberal?
-Don't know what's right for you and what's right for your society.
+Don't know what's right for you and what's right for your society?
 Don't think anymore.
 Be a populist.
 It's the only answer that will always fit.
 Just do it.

 ![8c260d49-8f12-4afd-8f9f-6a1dfc518cd0](https://github.com/user-attachments/assets/fba30923-55bb-4211-9cd4-4a1444c5ab8b)